2022 Maryland Senate election: District 23

 The new 23rd district runs along the border of Prince George's and Anne Arundel counties, including Upper Marlboro, Bowie, and South Laurel.
-Democratic incumbent Ron Watson is running for a full term after being appointed to the seat on August 31, 2021, following the resignation of Douglas J. J. Peters, who was re-elected in 2018 with 98.6% of the vote.
+Democratic incumbent Ron Watson ran for a full term after being appointed to the seat on August 31, 2021, following the resignation of Douglas J. J. Peters, who was re-elected in 2018 with 98.6% of the vote.

 Democratic primary

-Maryland Matters has identified the Democratic primary election in District 23 as a "race to watch".
+Maryland Matters identified the Democratic primary election in District 23 as a "race to watch".

 General election

 District 24

 The new 24th district consists of Seat Pleasant, Springdale, and Lake Arbor.
-Three-term Democratic incumbent Joanne C. Benson, who was re-elected in 2018 with 99.2% of the vote, is running for a fourth term unopposed.
+Three-term Democratic incumbent Joanne C. Benson, who was re-elected in 2018 with 99.2% of the vote, ran for a fourth term, unopposed.

 District 25

 The new 25th district consists of Forestville, Westphalia, and Kettering.
-First-term Democratic incumbent Melony G. Griffith, who was elected in 2018 with 99.4% of the vote, is running for a second term.
+First-term Democratic incumbent Melony G. Griffith, who was elected in 2018 with 99.4% of the vote, ran for a second term.